Critical and multicritical behavior in the Ising-Heisenberg universality class: Introduction

-Starting from the lattice models and acting in a standard manner, we obtain the GLW functional (section \ref{sect2}).
-This functional contains three quartic coupling constants and includes models \eqref{On+Om} and \eqref{ONxOM} as particular cases.
-This fact is very useful because it allows to use the known solutions for models \eqref{On+Om} and \eqref{ONxOM}.
+This paper is organized as follows.
+In section \ref{sect2}, we start from the lattice models and, acting in a standard manner, obtain the GLW functional (\ref{Z2xON}).
 Possible scenarios of symmetry breaking in the $\mathbb{Z}_2\otimes O(N)$ models as well as cases where the symmetry of the functional enlarges are discussed in section \ref{sect3}.
 And in section \ref{sect4} the RG analysis of this model is performed.
-It turns out that a significant part of information about fixed points and critical behavior at them is reduced to the solution of models \eqref{On+Om} and \eqref{ONxOM}.
-Although new additional non-trivial fixed points are present in $\mathbb{Z}_2\otimes O(N)$ model, they do not respond to $\mathbb{Z}_2\otimes SO(N)/SO(N-1)$ symmetry breaking.
+It turns out that a significant part of information about fixed points and critical behavior at them is reduced to the solution of models (\ref{On+Om}) and (\ref{ONxOM}).
+Although new additional non-trivial fixed points are present in the model (\ref{Z2xON}), they do not respond to $\mathbb{Z}_2\otimes SO(N)/SO(N-1)$ symmetry breaking.
 So we find that a phase transition from the Ising-Heisenberg universality class is of first order for $N\geq2$.
 The exception is the case $N=1$ corresponding to Ising spins.
-In this case, a transition is of the second order from the $O(2)$ universality class.
+In this case, a transition can be of second order from the $O(2)$ universality class.
+Section \ref{sect5} is devoted to the results of Monte Carlo simulations for the cases $N=1,\,2$ and 3.
+The case $N=1$ is the most intriguing, where we discuss possibilities of the second order and pseudo-first order of a transition.